-I will use them without the thermal liners in Spring, that decision will be made night before based in forecast in hotel room where liners can be removed easy or if it got truly hot on the day I would simply change to my BMW City 2 pants, as I already do with my Alpinestar ST5 Drystar pants.
-Both liners removed is still an option but not one I will ever use as I always carry summer pants with me in Spring when warmer days arrive.
+I will use them without the thermal liners in Spring, that decision will be made night before based on forecast in hotel room where liners can be removed easier or if it got truly hot on the day I would change to my BMW City 2 pants, as I already do.

 These pants like my jacket Macna label as ‘night eye’ colour scheme.
 What that means is they are dark grey/black two tone and the grey sections are highly reflective when headlights are on them.
 I like the dark colour it does not show road grime unlike the pale grey Alpinestar Andes pants I had did but I am also going to be easy to see in all the highway tunnels here with this gear.